 What are the Two Ingredients in this recipe?

-The two ingredients that make up this easy biscuit recipe are self-rising flour and heavy cream.
-If you jumped ahead and read the recipe below, you’ll see that there is an optional third ingredient, sugar.
+The two ingredients that make up these easy two ingredient biscuits are self-rising flour and heavy cream.
+If you jumped ahead and read the recipe below, you'll see that there is an optional third ingredient, sugar.
 Omitting the sugar will result in a less sweet, more traditional biscuit.
 Include the sugar if you and/or your guests like these on the sweeter side or if you will be using the biscuits in a sweet dish or dessert, such as strawberry shortcake.

 Self-rising flour contains a leavening agent, baking powder, hence the name self-rising.
 This flour also contains salt and it's softer than all-purpose flour, resulting in a more tender biscuit.
 This is why this ingredient is perfect in this recipe.
 No need to add additional ingredients!
 And it gives us the texture we want in a really good biscuit.
 Now, if you don't have self-rising flour and/or you don't feel like running to the store to get some, you can substitute with, you guessed it, all-purpose flour, baking powder and salt.
 See the 'Baking Tips for This Recipe' below for substituting.